ustaxcourt/ef-cms/docs/TROUBLESHOOTING.md

 }
 ```

 The fix was to just modify the cognito_authorizer_lambda_$ENV and resave.
 We had to add a random console log and save the lambda and it fixed the issue.
-Destroying the lambd in the AWS console and then recreating the lambda via terraform might also fix the issue.
+Destroying the lambda in the AWS console and then recreating the lambda via terraform might also fix the issue.